ChouEdward/Movie-Project/README.md

 I have implemented the classifier to classify the genre features of movie and improved its performence.

 ## Implementation Procedure
+__Deployment Instruction__
+* Download the Java Server and Android App Client
+* Open the Apache web server with port 8080, and run the java server on Intellij
+* Open the Android App on Android Studio
+* Connect your computer with an Android Simulator
+* Click the Run button to compile the project and run it on the Android Simulator

 __Naive Bayes__
 * Calculate the number of documents in the specific class and then compute its posibility P(class) and P(not the class).
 * Calculate the number of terms from the query in the specific class as T, the number of all terms in the specific class as B and the number of unique terms in all of documents as ALL.
 Then, I split the auery to different terms.
 Because I use the smooth version of NBC, so the function is below.